Bengee07/Module-2.8/README.md

 - Insert the knowledge to be acquired

 Learners will be able to:
-- Insert the skillset to be acquired
+- Set up local machines for the software development

 ## Lesson Plan